noirello/pyorc/docs/api.rst

     >>> reader.format_version
     (0, 11)

-.. attribute:: Reader.metadata
+.. attribute:: Reader.user_metadata

-    The metadata information of the ORC file in a dictionary.
+    The user metadata information of the ORC file in a dictionary.
 The values are always bytes.

 .. attribute:: Reader.num_of_stripes